Subaru Forester 2.0i e-BOXER Caravan as an example

 Weight

-The motor preformance of the Subaru is in general fairly good.
-If the hybrid battery is not completely empty.
-And also the weight of the Caravan with a User Payload (-190 kg in the caravan and 200 kg in the car including passengers), is very good.
+The motor preformance of the Subaru is in general more than sufficient.
+But the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
+Proper and careful loading is essential and don't drive too fast.
+Remember to load your caravan correctly, insuring that the noseweight of the caravan is sufficient and the weight is distributed properly!

 Flat roads